Hull and Selby Railway: North Eastern Railway period (1854–1923)

 As a result of the increased used and increased weight on the bridge across the Ouse a replacement railway bridge was built to the east of the original; construction was contracted to Nelson and Co. of York, with hydraulic machinery from Armstrong Mitchell, and iron work and pier foundation sinking contracted to the Cleveland Bridge & Engineering Co., the bridge opened 1 February 1891.
 The cost of the bridge was over £22,342 18s 0d, or £30,948 13s inclusive of all works.
 The new bridge had a swinging span of 130 ft and a fixed span 110 ft with the swing span centre on the north bank of the Ouse.
 There were small approach bridges, one on the north bank and two on the south side, of which one on the south side form an underpass for a road ('Ousegate').
-The bridge was operated turned by hydraulic engines, with the control cabin located above the tracks at the centre of the swing span.
+The bridge was turned by hydraulic engines, with the control cabin located above the tracks at the centre of the swing span.
 The tracks of the Hull and Selby and East Coast Main Line (York and Doncaster branch) were gauntleted (interlaced) from the east end of the bridge across to a point over the Ousegate underpass where they converged; of the arrangement was made so that the junction could be controlled from a signal box on the Selby side of the bridge.
 Speed restrictions were 30 and 20 mph for passenger and goods trains respectively.